Sorry, you need to enable JavaScript to visit this website.

 Personal data may be communicated:

-• To other companies in the Generali/Europ Assistance group (i.e. direct and indirect subsidiaries of Assicurazioni Generali S.p.A.), within and outside Switzerland;
+• To other companies of the Generali/Europ Assistance group (i.e. the direct and indirect subsidiaries of Assicurazioni Generali S.p.A.), in Switzerland or abroad;

-• To your family and friends, in the event of a loss or other event requiring our intervention, though we take care to communicate only what is strictly necessary;
+• To your family and friends in the event of a claim or other event requiring our intervention, bearing in mind that we will only communicate what is strictly necessary;

-• To third parties with whom you have a contractual relationship (such as your employer, your bank, insurers, reinsurers or healthcare organisations), in accordance with your contractual relationship with them;
+• Third parties with whom you have a contractual relationship (such as your employer, bank, insurers, re-insurers or health organizations), in accordance with your contractual relationship with them;

 6.2 Transfers of personal data abroad

-We may transfer your personal data outside Switzerland in accordance with current legislation.
+We may therefore transfer your personal data outside of Switzerland in accordance with current law, to the following countries:

-In such cases, where strictly necessary, we may transfer personal data to countries, territories or organisations outside the EEA that are not recognised as providing an adequate level of protection by the Swiss Federal Data Protection Commissioner and/or the European Commission.
-In this event, we will take steps to ensure a higher level of protection, including contractual protection, and you have the right to ask us for information about the measures taken.
+In that instance, if strictly necessary, we may transfer personal data to countries whose legislation does not ensure an adequate level of data protection.
+In these cases, we will seek to provide a higher level of protection, including contractual protection, and you have the right to request information from us about the measures taken;

-Lastly, in accordance with market practice, the use of IT tools and applications means that certain development and support operations may be carried out from countries outside the EEA.
-In these cases, the appropriate contractual protection is implemented.
+Finally, you should be aware that in consistence with current market practises, the use of IT tools and applications means that certain development and support functions might be performed from countries outside of the EEA.
+In such cases, relevant contractual protection is required.

 7. How long do we keep your personal data?

-We will keep your personal data for as long as necessary for the purposes mentioned above or for as long as is required by law.
+We will keep your personal data as long as necessary for the purposes mentioned above or as long as required by law.

 8. Your rights concerning your personal data

-You may exercise the following rights concerning your personal data:
+You may exercise the following rights with respect to your personal data:

 • Access: you may request access to your personal data;